shadforth/shadforth/README.md

 ## Hi!
 I'm Jacqui

-- 🇦🇺 I'm a software engineer and designer from Melbourne
+- 🇦🇺 I'm an Aussie software developer and designer based in London
-- 🇬🇧 Building [Jira Product Discovery](https://www.atlassian.com/software/jira/product-discovery) @ Atlassian in London
+- 🏎️ Senior software developer @ Formula 1
-- ✍️ I blog and share my projects at [jacqui.sh](https://jacqui.sh)
+- ✍️ Writing occasionally about software, systems, and other detours at [jacqui.sh](https://jacqui.sh)
-- ❤️ Passionate about full-text search, clean architecture, bash, [Alfred](https://www.alfredapp.com/), and pixel art
+- ❤️ Building software with people smarter than me—passionate about full-text search, clean architecture, system design
+- 🪷 I strive for humility, curiosity, and seeing the best in others.
+Always a work in progress.